zfesseha/hystrix-demo/README.md

 If all operations succeed, the server will be available at http://localhost:8080/.

 #### Build and run the `hystrix` server
+From the top level `hystrix-demo` directory, run the following.
 ```
 	cd hystrix
 	./mvnw clean install